cgangaro/rainfall/level3/walkthrough.md

 2. **%n Specifier**: Used to write the number of bytes printed so far to an address specified on the stack.
 3. **Offset Calculation**: Determining where the format string parameters are on the stack to correctly position the address of `m`.
 4. **Exploit String**: Crafted to write the desired value (`64`) to the variable `m`.

-## Conclusion

-By following these steps, you have successfully exploited a format string vulnerability to gain shell access on `level3`.
-This technique uses knowledge of format string exploits and basic stack manipulation.